Conan (books): Gnome Press series, 1950–1957

-Lancer/Ace paperback series, 1966-1977
+Lancer/Ace paperback series, 1966–1977

 This was the first comprehensive paperback edition, which compiled the existing Howard and non-Howard stories together with new non-Howard stories in order of internal chronology, to form a complete account of Conan's life.
+Nine of the books are collections of short stories, while three (numbers 6, 9 and 12, in the following list) are novels.
 Lancer Books initially numbered its volumes in order of publication, switching to a chronological numbering for volumes published later and reprints of the earlier volumes.
 Lancer went out of business before bringing out the entire series, and publication was completed by Ace Books.

 This edition of the stories was the one that introduced Conan into popular culture.
 Undertaken under the direction of de Camp and Carter, it includes all the original Howard material, including that left unpublished in his lifetime and fragments and outlines.
 De Camp edited much of the material and he and Carter completed the stories that were not in finished form.
 New stories written entirely by themselves were added as well.
 In the following list, volumes 6 and 11–12 do not contain any material by Howard.
 Of the thirty-five stories in the other eight volumes, nineteen were published or completed by Howard during his lifetime, ten are rewritten or completed from his manuscripts, fragments or synopses, and six are the sole work of de Camp and Carter.
 Eight of the eventual twelve volumes published in this series featured cover paintings by Frank Frazetta.